 - EXIT ACCESS DOORWAY.
 Exit access doorway has been clarified to mean a door or access point. - LEVEL OF EXIT DISCHARGE.
-The lowest level having at least 50% of the number of exits and capacity of exits discharging to the exterior at grade or story with the least change in elevation to grade, provided no other story has 50% of its exits or egress capacity discharging to the exterior at the grade.
+Level of exit discharge is the entire story where the transition from exit access to exit discharge occurs.

 New Definitions